18 Great Companion Flowers for Vegetables (Complete Guide)

 Cool-Season Companion Flowers

 These flowers thrive in cool spring and fall conditions, and may go dormant during the heat of summer.
-Plant these alongside cool-season vegetables, such as radishes, carrots, cabbages, arugula, spinach, or beets.
+Plant these companions alongside cool-season vegetables, such as radishes, carrots, cabbages, arugula, spinach, or beets.

 Calendula